raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Applying Resource Types and Traits

 The OPTIONAL **type** property applies a resource type to a resource, so that the resource inherits the resource type's characteristics.
-The value of the **type** property is either a) a name of a resource type declared in the resourceTypes declaration, or b) an inline (anonymous) resource type declaration.
+The value of the **type** property is a name of a resource type declared in the resourceTypes declaration.
 Resource type definitions do not apply to existing nested resources.

 The OPTIONAL **is** property applies any number of traits to a method, so that the method inherits the trait's or traits' characteristics.
-The value of the is attribute is an array of any number of elements, each of which is either a) a name of a trait declared in the traits declaration, or b) an inline (anonymous) trait declaration.
+The value of the is attribute is an array of any number of elements, each of which is a name of a trait declared in the traits declaration.
 The order of a trait getting applied to a method is from left to right; according to the traits defined in the **is** property.
 Trait definitions do not apply to nested resources.

 A trait may also be applied to a resource by using the **is** key, which is equivalent to applying the trait to all methods for that resource, whether declared explicitly in the resource definition or inherited from a resource type.